iBEAT-V2/iBEAT-V2.0-Docker/README.md

 * `--tissue_type`: how to do the tissue segmentation. `0`: skip. `1`: use our model.
 If `0`, the pipeline will only do the surface reconstruction with the input tissue specified by tissue_in parameter. (optional, default: `1`)
 * `--tissue_in`: the provided tissue map. (optional, only meaningful when cere_type is set to `0`)
 * `--skip_surface`: whether need to do the surface reconstruction. `0`: skip. `1`: do the reconstruction. (optional, default: `1`)
-* `--skull_prob_thresh`: The threshold for binarizing the skull stripping probability map.
+* `--t1_skull_prob_thresh`: The threshold for binarizing the skull stripping probability map for the T1w modality.
 You can set this value between 0 and 1 to adjust the skull stripping mask. (optional, default: 0.5).
+* `--t2_skull_prob_thresh`: The threshold for binarizing the skull stripping probability map for the T2w modality.
+You can set this value between 0 and 1 to adjust the skull stripping mask. (optional, default: 0.9).
 * `--cerebrum_prob_thresh`: The threshold for binarizing the cerebrum probability map.
 You can set this value between 0 and 1 to adjust cerebrum mask. (optional, default: 0.5)
 * `--gpu_id`: determine which gpu will be used. `0`, `1`, `2`, … (optional, default: `0`)